 Keep a sharp eye out for resort fees; many of the best vacation booking sites don’t count them in their initial per-person price estimate because they’re collected separately by the hotel, but they can drive up the final cost of your trip.
 Similarly, optional airline baggage fees can also increase your total bill, especially if you book a flight in basic economy, and some vacation package sites don’t disclose these fees as clearly as others.

 Finally, it’s important to know that many of the best sites for vacation packages are owned by the same parent company, so you’ll often find similar inventory and prices from one to the next.
 Knowing which sites are mostly interchangeable can save you some research time.

 The Best Travel Package Sites

+We put them to the test to compare prices, inclusions, and more.
 The following are the best websites to book vacations, listed in no particular order.
 Scroll down for more in-depth analysis of each one.

 - Expedia’s sister sites: Travelocity, Orbitz, and CheapTickets